 Over the past 30 years, I have dealt with and protected hundreds of confidential sources.
 I understand how difficult it can be to decide to share information if you fear retaliation.
 This page explains various ways that you can protect yourself and still make a difference.
 Read all the information on this page and then decide how you want to proceed.

-Never contact us from your work, even on a personal device.
-If you want to maintain regular contact with us, set up a fake name email account on Tutanota or a similar encrypted free email service that does not store identifying information.
+It is your choice whether you identify yourself or want to be anonymous.
+If you want to be anonymous, it’s best to create a fake name email account on Tutanota or a similar encrypted free email service that does not store identifying information.
 Only ever log in to this account when you are away from work and using your own personal computer or mobile device, such as from home or at a public wifi hotspot.

 Sending us documents

 Mailing of printed documents in an envelope is often the best approach.
 It’s simple, low-tech and totally anonymous, if that’s what you want.
 Contact us via email as explained above for an address to send to or to arrange a drop off location.

 If you have a large number of documents, you can store them in electronic format on a USB flash drive, CD or DVD.
 If you want extra security for the files in case they are intercepted, save them in the Tails operating system and then later contact us with the password we need to open the files.

 As an extra safeguard, consider using a different post office than your usual one and write a false return address.
 Remember to triple check the sending address since it can’t be returned.

 Tails is an operating system that can hide itself on your computer without a trace and keeps your files encrypted.
 You need to install Tails on a memory device, such as a USB key.
 That key can then be used on any computer.
 It leaves no trace of the operating system or any changes made to files contained within it.

 Once you have the documents, you can email them, again from the fake email account while logging in on a free wifi network using a personal device with Tails installed.
 To completely hide the location from where you are sending the files, use the Tor browser.